tejas-sonavane21/Codebase-Architect/README.md

-# 🏯 Codebase Architect - Autonomous Diagram Generator

-**An Agentic AI System** that reads code, understands architecture, and drafts professional PlantUML diagrams.
-Powered by Google Gemini 2.5 Flash, PocketFlow, and a dual-natured Architect agent.
+# 🛡️ Codebase-Architect: Automated Whitebox Reconnaissance & Threat Modeling

+> **"Enumeration is 90% of the battle.
+Visualize the attack surface before you audit it."**

+**Codebase-Architect** is an automated **Whitebox Reconnaissance & Architecture Mapping utility** powered by **Google Gemini 3.0 Pro**, **PocketFlow**, and a **Dual-Natured Architect Agent**.
+It is designed to accelerate the "Mapping" phase of Source Code Reviews, Penetration Tests, and Threat Modeling sessions.

+By leveraging Large Language Models (LLMs) with a Map-Reduce architecture, Codebase-Architect ingests complex repositories, distills their logic, and generates strict architectural diagrams (PlantUML).
+This allows security researchers to instantly visualize data flows, trust boundaries, and component interactions without spending hours manually tracing code.

 ![Banner](https://img.shields.io/badge/Status-Operational-green) ![Python](https://img.shields.io/badge/Python-3.11%2B-blue) ![License](https://img.shields.io/badge/License-MIT-purple)

-## 🌟 Core Features

-- **🔍 Intelligent Scouting**: Maps project structure, filtering noise and collapsing junk directories.
-- **📚 Context Distillation**: Distills thousands of lines of code into a semantic knowledge base (`xml`) using a Map-Reduce approach with **Supervisor** validation.
-- **🧠 Dual-Natured Architect**: A specialized agent that switches between "Structural" and "Behavioral" mindsets to plan complex diagrams.
-- **🛡️ Audit & Supervision**:
-  - **ResponseSupervisor**: Validates LLM outputs (XML/JSON) in real-time during generation.
-  - **AuditNode**: Post-generation critic that visually compares generated diagrams against the original code plan.
-- **📝 Automated Drafting**: Generates strict, syntax-correct PlantUML code.
-- **🎨 Modern CLI**: Rich terminal output with dynamic progress bars, spinners, and ANSI colors.

 ---

+## 🚀 Mission: Why this tool?

+In complex **Whitebox Assessments** and **Secure Code Reviews**, auditors often struggle with "analysis paralysis" when facing large, unfamiliar codebases.
+Identifying logic vulnerabilities (Business Logic Errors, Race Conditions, Insecure Data Flows) requires a high-level mental model of the system.

+**Codebase-Architect** bridges the gap between raw code and architectural understanding, enabling pentesters to:
+* **Rapidly Onboard**: Instantly understand the architecture of legacy or complex targets.
+* **Visualize Attack Surfaces**: Map entry points, API routes, and untrusted data flows.
+* **Identify Design Flaws**: Focus on Architecture Analysis rather than just syntax errors.
+* **Automate Threat Modeling**: Generate DFDs (Data Flow Diagrams) to identify STRIDE threats.

+---

+## ⚡ Key Capabilities

+### 🔍 Automated Attack Surface Discovery
+Instead of blindly scanning files, the **Surveyor Node** intelligently scans the project structure to identify high-value targets (Controllers, API endpoints, Auth middleware) versus noise (assets, configs), ensuring the analysis focuses on the logical core.

+### ⚗️ Context Distillation (Map-Reduce)
+Large codebases break standard LLM context windows.
+Codebase-Architect employs a **Map-Reduce "Summarizer"** to process files in batches.
+It distills thousands of lines of code into a semantic `codebase_knowledge.xml`—essentially creating a "cliff notes" version of the target's logic for the auditing agent.
+A built-in **ResponseSupervisor** validates every LLM output (XML/JSON) in real-time, ensuring structural integrity before the data propagates downstream.

+### 🧠 Dual-Natured Architect (Logic Flow & Sequence Mapping)
+The **Architect Agent** doesn't just draw classes; it understands *behavior*.
+Using a specialized **dual-prompt strategy**, it switches between a "Structural" mindset (Classes, Components) and a "Behavioral" mindset (Sequences, Activities, State Machines) to draft diagrams that reveal how user input travels through the system (e.g., `User -> API -> Auth Middleware -> Database`), highlighting potential bottlenecks or insecure hand-offs.

+### 🛡️ Post-Generation Audit & Semantic Validation
+A dedicated **AuditNode** performs a 2-Phase post-generation review: first identifying potential duplicate diagrams from the plan, then comparing actual PUML content to verify.
+Inferior or redundant diagrams are automatically deprecated, ensuring the final output is a clean, reliable reference for the security assessment.

+### 🎨 Modern CLI
+Rich terminal output with dynamic progress bars, spinners, and ANSI colors for clear, real-time feedback during long-running assessments.

+---

-## 🏗️ Architecture (PocketFlow)
+## 🛠️ Technical Architecture (PocketFlow DAG)

-The system operates as a Directed Acyclic Graph (DAG) of specialized nodes:
+The tool operates as a Directed Acyclic Graph (DAG) of specialized AI agents, mimicking a security team's workflow:

-1.  **Scout**: Clones the repo and builds a file map.
+1.  **Scout (Recon)**: Clones the target repo and maps the directory tree, filtering out non-functional artifacts.
-2.  **Surveyor**: "Interviews" the codebase to select the most relevant 50-100 files for analysis.
+2.  **Surveyor (Scope Definition)**: Analyzes the file tree to select the critical path for audit (e.g., identifying `routes/`, `models/`, `controllers/`).
-3.  **Uploader**: Uploads files to Gemini 1.5 Pro's context window (via Files API).
-4.  **Summarizer**: Builds `codebase_knowledge.xml`.
-    *   *Innovation*: Uses `generate_with_critique` loops to ensure valid XML.
+3.  **Uploader (Data Ingestion)**: Batches and uploads target source code to the Gemini Files API with rate-limit handling.
+4.  **Summarizer (Knowledge Distillation)**:
+    * **Phase 1 (Map)**: Summarizes individual modules with `ResponseSupervisor` validation.
+    * **Phase 2 (Reduce)**: Identifies cross-module dependencies and data flows.
-5.  **Architect**: Plans the diagram suite.
+5.  **Architect (Threat Modeler)**: Plans the diagram suite using a dual-prompt strategy:
-    *   *Pass 1*: Structural Analysis (Classes, Components).
+    * *Pass 1*: Behavioral Analysis (Sequences, Activities, State Machines).
-    *   *Pass 2*: Behavioral Analysis (Sequences, Activities).
+    * *Pass 2*: Structural Analysis (Classes, Components, ER Diagrams).
-    *   *Pass 3*: Deduplication & Feasibility Check.
+    * *Pass 3*: AI-driven Deduplication & Feasibility Check.
-6.  **Human Handshake**: Interactive menu for the user to select which diagrams to draft.
+6.  **Human Handshake**: Interactive CLI for the auditor to select specific areas of interest.
-7.  **Drafter**: Writes the PlantUML code.
-8.  **Audit**: (Optional) Reviews the final artifacts for hallucinations.
+7.  **Drafter (Visualization)**: Generates strict PlantUML code representing the target architecture.
+8.  **Critic (Quality Assurance)**: Validates the PlantUML syntax and renders the final visual assets via Kroki.
+9.  **Auditor (Post-Generation Review)**: Detects and deprecates duplicate or redundant diagrams.

 ---